-Today I updated my LinkedIn profile to clearly show the time of death for Test of Time Design, my first start up.
+I recently updated my LinkedIn profile to clearly show the time of death for Test of Time Design, my first startup.
 Why?
-Because failure is fuel, and this change signifies something significant for me, and quite possibly, you.
+Because failure is fuel.
+But it doesn’t become real until it’s acknowledged.

 Back in 2017, I changed the focus of my private consulting work to emerging tech PR communications, renaming my company to Cultivate.
 At the time, I just updated my LinkedIn profile with the new company name, not giving it a second thought.
 But, that change (or lack of change) was me not yet fully embracing what had happened.
 I had failed.

 When Your Business Dies… But You Won’t Let It

 I distinctly remember starting Test of Time Design back in 2008.
 I had just been fired from a hotel management company I had moved from Minneapolis to Des Moines, Iowa for.
 I called my wife on the way home, and she simply said, “well, I think it’s time to start your own company.”
 That was it.
 Then she supported me through the hell of starting my business.

 I was petrified.
 I wanted this company to work badly and knew it was my future.
 I asked myself, what if it didn’t work out?
 Not only would my only dream be crushed—I’d be labeled for life.
 Every laid off or fired person becomes a consultant, but if I fail again I’m screwed.

 Later, when I hit some tough spots I reached out to a business owner to ask how he felt about his businesses early on and through various trials.
 Were my feelings normal?
 He confirmed he had felt the same way when he started his business.
 So, I kept fighting, losing more income, becoming more depressed, anxious, and angry every day.